-This is generally associated with the idea that carbs are energy and therefore, if you consume them before going to bed you won’t sleep well.
-Or that, because it is energy, you are not going to burn it off at night, because you are not doing anything, and so it will turn to fat.
+It is generally associated with the idea that carbs are energy and therefore, if you consume them before going to bed you won’t sleep well.
+Or that, because it is energy, you are not going to burn it off at night and so it will turn to fat.

-However, carbs can actually be beneficial if consumed at night, particularly for fat loss.
+Consuming Carbs at night can be beneficial for fat loss.

 During the first wave of deep sleep your body produces higher levels of growth hormone than at any other time of the day.
 This hormone is your body’s biggest natural fat burner (and obviously repair mechanism) and so, if you suffer from regular nights of insomnia, you are missing out on this benefit.

 If you’ve ever had a high carb lunch, you’ll know all about the 3pm slump.
 Your body spikes its insulin release, to flush the blood sugar, resulting in a crash causing you to want to nod off at your desk.